joeylockie/lockiemedia/public/README.md

 Project Overview
 The Lockie Media Platform is a modern, feature-rich management platform designed to provide users with a flexible and powerful tool for managing their tasks, projects, and other aspects of their personal and professional lives.

 The platform is built on a microservice architecture, where independent backend services for each application (e.g., Tasks, Notes) are managed by a central API Gateway.
-This architecture ensures the application is robust, scalable, and easy to maintain.
+This architecture ensures the application is robust, scalable, and easy to maintain, and **supports separate development and production environments for safe feature development.**

 Features
 The platform is designed with a range of features, with a focus on core productivity tools.